 The bunad officially gained its status in the 1930s, during a time when preserving traditional Norwegian embroidery and using native materials was of national importance.
 In those early days, the Graffer bunad was sewn with various bodice styles, and all parts of the outfit featured embroidery.

-A black-and-white photo from 1949 showing a woman seated outdoors wearing a traditional Graffer bunad with a dark bodice and richly embroidered skirt.
-The background features a log building.
-Photo: The National Library of Norway.
+A black-and-white photo from 1949 showing a woman seated outdoors wearing a traditional Graffer bunad with a dark bodice and embroidered skirt

 A revised version of the bunad was developed in 1952 by Gudbrandsdalen Husflidlag (Handicraft Association) in collaboration with the Graffer family.
 This is when the damask bodice was introduced.
 At the time, there was also renewed interest in reviving old sewing techniques.
 While the colors had previously varied, they were now standardized.